Betty Hurlbert - Obituary

 Betty was predeceased by her loving husband John Allen (Jack) Hurlbert and her dear sister Elizabeth Walling.

-Graveside services will be held at Maplewood Cemetery, 169 West Main Street, Freehold on Monday, August 24 at 11 a.m.
 Memorial gifts may be made to the Keyport Historical Society, 34 Main Street, Keyport, NJ 07735.
-Higgins Memorial Home, Freehold is in charge of arrangements
+Higgins Memorial Home, Freehold is in charge of arrangements.